olivergetz/thesis/README.md

 ## Setup

-To reproduce these experiments, audio embeddings may be downloaded from INSERT LINK.
 Packages for the clap-testing environment must be installed in the following order to not cause conflicts.
 There is a bug in laion-clap that is circumvented by using version transformers version 4.30.

 ```shell
 # Create Environment